mscharlock/docs/articles/quickstart/native/android/_includes/_login.md

 To turn on the **OIDC conformant** switch, in your [Client Settings](${manage_url}/#/applications/${account.clientId}/settings), click on **Show Advanced Settings** > **OAuth**.
 :::

 After you call the `WebAuthProvider#start` function, the browser launches and shows the **Lock** widget.
 Once the user authenticates, the callback URL is called.
 The callback URL contains the final result of the authentication process.
-The token needs to be verified against the [userinfo endpoint](/api/authentication#get-user-info) before use.

 ```java
 // app/src/main/java/com/auth0/samples/MainActivity.java